 Editor: Melanie Reinersman

-NCDA maintains a web magazine entitled Career Convergence.
+NCDA publishes a web magazine entitled Career Convergence.
 The Website Magazine Editor, in coordination with Associate and Field editors, manages this magazine.
 The magazine is posted monthly on the NCDA website and is available to the general public.
 All members are encouraged to apply for Associate and Field editor positions, as well as contribute articles.
 Submission Guidelines can be found in the online magazine.

 CAREER DEVELOPMENT QUARTERLY